rabbitmq/rabbitmq-website/docs/oauth2-examples/index.md

 **NOTE**: You do not need to run any OAuth 2.0 server like UAA.
 This is because you are creating a token and signing it using the same private-public key pair RabbitMQ is configured with.

-*Use a Rich Authorization Token to access the management rest api*
+*Use a Rich Authorization Token to access the management HTTP API*

-You are going use this token [jwts/rar-token.json](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/blob/main/jwts/rar-token.json) to access an endpoint of the management rest api.
+You are going use this token [jwts/rar-token.json](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/blob/main/jwts/rar-token.json) to access an endpoint of the Management HTTP API.

 ```bash
 make curl-with-token URL=http://localhost:15672/api/overview TOKEN=$(bin/jwt_token rar-token.json legacy-token-key private.pem public.pem)